ProtonyteTV/Protoview/README.md

 Changelogs
 -
-Added - Domstorage Backup and restore
+Added - Support for iOS See ProtoView-iOS
-Fixed - Image Support
+Removed - Save and restore jsons